 2018 Rolling Project Pan Goals

-I had several goals for my 2018 Beauty Collection – in terms of both the percentage of products I wanted to move out, as well as the overall number of products I wanted to finish.
-My “achievable” goal was to finish or declutter 20% of the collection (40 products) that I had at the start of the year, while my “challenge” goal was to finish 50% of my collection (90 products).
-So how’d I do?
+At the start of 2018, I set several goals for myself in terms of the number and percentage of products that I wanted to finish by the end of the year.
+Overall, my base goal was to finish or declutter 20% of my collection.
+Said differently, I aimed to finish 40 products by the end of the year.
+However, my ”reach” goal was to finish 50% of my collection (90 products).

 2018 Rolling Project Pan Results